 During the onset of the COVID-19 pandemic, millions of workers were thrown off their healthcare plans and encountered rising prescription drug costs, high premiums, copays and deductibles, and complicated insurance processes to receive healthcare.
 Congress needs to find pragmatic, innovative solutions to expand healthcare coverage and decrease costs.

-In my time in Congress, I’ve supported measures that expand mandatory paid medical and family leave, decrease rising prescription drug costs, expand health insurance subsidies, ensure coverage for telehealth services, encourage sensible Medicare and Medicaid reform and protect women’s reproductive freedom.
-I am proud to have supported some of the most comprehensive healthcare reforms this country has accomplished in recent decades through the Affordable Care Act, CARES Act and American Rescue Plan.
+In my time in Congress, I’ve supported measures that expand mandatory paid medical and family leave, decrease prescription drug costs, cap insulin prices, expand health insurance subsidies, ensure coverage for telehealth services, encourage sensible Medicare and Medicaid reform and protect women’s reproductive freedom.
+I am proud to have supported some of the most comprehensive healthcare reforms this country has accomplished in recent decades through the Affordable Care Act, CARES Act, American Rescue Plan, and Inflation Reduction Act.
 Moving forward, I will continue to support measures that expand eligibility for insurance coverage and fund public health and medical communities to ensure robust medical research.

 Racial Health Disparities

 The COVID-19 pandemic exposed and exacerbated health inequities.
 Research shows that Americans exposed to disproportionate amounts of air pollution are more likely to die from viruses like COVID-19, given the connection between toxic air pollutants and underlying health conditions.
 I’ve long supported initiatives to address health disparities from pollution.
 In March 2021, I voted in favor of the American Rescue Plan Act, which included $100 million for environmental justice programs and air quality issues.
 I will continue to work in Congress to build on this record funding and address the impacts of environmental harms on communities of color.